rcprcp/MarketMogul/README.md

 * There is no limit on the number of tickers; it's in a ScrollView (and a HorizontalScrollView).
 Is this going to be a problem?
 Currently testing with 12-15 tickers.

 Done:
+* Implement two-column layout when in landscape mode.
+* fix bug in langscape mode if there is an off number of securities - last security does not get displayed.
+* add a few initial entries to the database.
 * fix bug causing double updates.
 * implemented progress bar, for start up, and when returning from the "Edit" screen, but it does not display when normal (timed) updates occur.
 * Two-column layout is all done.
 * Added "up as home" in the left corner of the action bar for Edit and About screens.